 SSDC (Supplemental Security Disability Claim) – This is not a separate type of claim, but it is the name of the type of claim for an individual worker who is both insured and meets the poverty requirements for SSI.

-The amount and type of Social Security disability benefits you receive is determined by a complex process and depends upon many factors, including the following:
+The amount and type of Social Security disability benefits you receive are determined by a complex process and depend upon many factors, including the following: